 Fertilising products if regulated under Fertilising Product Regulation (where microplastics will be banned unless biodegradable)

 Food additives: Food supplements or medical food containing food additives might be regulated by different type of legislation in EU.
-In the consultation industry has requested a derogation (similar to medicinal products) or longer transition period to allow for substitution of microplastics.
+In the Annex XV consultation industry requested a derogation (similar to medicinal products) or longer transition period to allow for substitution of microplastics.
 SEAC agrees with the Dossier Submitter that a derogation from the ban, but having ‘instructions for use and disposal’ and reporting requirements, is the ideal way to deal with the concerns raised.

 SEAC considers these derogations to be appropriate, but also observes that medicinal products as well as food additives also contribute to environmental releases of microplastics (see Table 2).

+derogations requests received in the consultation of the SEAC draft opinion for (i) polymer dispersions (#641) and (ii) lubricants (#660):i.
+SEAC considers that insufficient information was provided to assess the need to derogate polymer dispersions.
+Furthermore, statements made in the submission seem to indicate that these products might already be covered by other derogations (e.g. soluble polymers, use at industrial sites, permanently incorporate in solid matrix during end use, permanently modified).

+ii.
+SEAC considers that insufficient information was provided to assess the need to derogate lubricants.

 For other uses a derogation from the ban might be justified based on proportionality considerations:

 Infill material

-The Dossier Submitter performed an analysis of the information submitted during the Consultation regarding polymeric infill material used in artificial sports pitches.
+The Dossier Submitter performed an analysis of the information submitted during the Annex XV report consultation regarding polymeric infill material used in artificial sports pitches.
 Emissions of microplastics to the environment from this use are estimated to amount to 16 000 tonnes per year.

 The Dossier Submitter analysed four possible scenarios wherein action is taken to reduce or eliminate the emissions of infill material to the environment.